TurnBench-MS: A Benchmark for Evaluating Multi-Turn, Multi-Step Reasoning in Large Language Models: TurnBench

 \subsection{Turing Machine Game Mechanics}

 Turing Machine is a logic-based deduction game where the player's objective is to identify a unique three-digit code (digits 1–5), each digit associated with a distinct color (e.g., blue, yellow, purple).
 The challenge lies in interacting with a set of 4–6 verifiers, each governed by a single, hidden active criterion selected from a predefined rule pool.
 Players must deduce these hidden criteria and submit a code that satisfies all of them.
+The game rule and detailed example provided in Appendix \ref{apx:game_explanation}.

 Each game unfolds in multiple rounds with four key phases: First, the player composes a proposed code (e.g., BLUE=2, YELLOW=4, PURPLE=3), which remains fixed for the current round.
 Next, the player queries up to three verifiers sequentially, each returning a binary judgment (PASS/FAIL) based on the verifier’s active rule.
 Then, using this feedback, the player can either attempt a final answer or skip and continue to the next round for further testing.
 The game ends once a final answer is submitted.